PremierLangage/platon/README.md

 | ELASTICSEARCH_PORT | api | Sets django's `ELASTICSEARCH_PORT` value setting  | 9200 |
 | SANDBOX_URL | api | Sets django's `SANDBOX_URL` value setting  | <http://localhost:7000/> |

-> You must defined the host part of the SANDBOX_URL to your IP address instead of localhost since the sandbox is not dockerized.
+> You must define the host part of the SANDBOX_URL to your IP address instead of localhost since the sandbox is not dockerized.

 ## Backend